calint/tang-nano-9k--riscv--cache-psram/emulator/README.md

 ## todo
 [ ] building the immediate values can be done with 1 AND, 1 SHIFT per section
-    using a hardcoded mask instead of current 3 SHIFT, 1 AND, 1 ADD, 1 SUB
+    using a hardcoded mask instead of current 3 SHIFT, 1 AND, 1 ADD, 1 SUB [ ] in debug mode print the values of used registers, immediate values and result